This page is currently under active development and may contain incomplete content or experience instability.

 Credibility boost for entire portfolio

-QDiana, Inc. IPO (late 2029): EdTech + GovTech with strong user growth
+QDiana, Inc. Exit (late 2029, subject to conditions): EdTech + GovTech with strong user growth

 Strategic Activities: